🟡 1d Brusselator (automatic)

 probFD = PeriodicOrbitTrapProblem(M = M;

-# specific method for solving linear system
+# specific method for solving the linear system for newton

-# of Periodic orbits with trapeze method
+# of periodic orbits with trapeze method.

 jacobian = :BorderedSparseInplace)